shanemileham/levelupmylife/_content/learning.md

 - **Induction (bottom-up)**: the process of inferring a general law from particular instances (Google)
 - **Deduction (top-down)**: the process of inferring particular instances from a general law (Google).
-The process of reasoning from one or more statements (premises) to reach a logically certain conclusion….
+The process of reasoning from one or more statements (premises) to reach a logically certain conclusion.
 Deductive reasoning links premises with conclusions.
 If all premises are true, the terms are clear, and the rules of deductive logic are followed, then the conclusion reached is necessarily true.

 Scientific method - https://www.socialresearchmethods.net/kb: